 16. Stock up on imperishable items in Reykjavik before you go

 Maksim and I learned the hard way that those nifty budget grocery stores (Bónus, Krónan, and Netto) that are a dime a dozen in Reykjavik were a lot harder to find once already on the Ring Road.
 Stock up on things that won’t go bad easily, such as pasta, potatoes, and cereals.
 They’ll increase in price if you have to buy them at the smaller, more expensive stores.

 Tip: There is a Netto in Egilsstaðir in East Fjords.

-My Ring Road food system
+15. Have a Ring Road food system

 I actually never set foot in a restaurant in Iceland.
 I knew they were expensive and since we had a well-equipped camper van, cooking was the best bet.